 Not only is low stomach acid a problem because your body isn’t able to fully digest foods resulting in undigested foods ending up in your intestines, but also the improperly digested foods can be a source of harmful bacteria, fungi, and yeast.
 This is because the acid helps prevent infection by eliminating harmful bacteria or yeast in food.

 What Causes Low Stomach Acid?

 Even if you eat a perfect diet, you can have low stomach acid!
-Because of this, you can’t digest or effectively absorb all of those fantastic vitamins and nutrients.
+One common cause that contributes to low stomach acid is eating too fast.
+When you eat fast you often don’t take the time to chew your food enough.
+The longer you chew your food, the more stomach acid your body produces.
+If you don’t have enough stomach acid, you can’t digest or effectively absorb all of those fantastic vitamins and nutrients.

 - Adrenal fatigue

 - Thyroid Issues (hyperthyroid or hypothyroid)

 - Western Diet (typical American diet) – Too many omega 6’s, high carbohydrate intake and processed foods

 - Previous/current use of anti-acids

 - Vitamin and/or mineral deficiencies –such as lack of zinc and vitamin B

 - Autoimmune diseases